rrrene/credo/README.md

 ### Using Credo as stand alone

-If you do not want or are not allowed to include credo in the current project you can also use it stand alone by installing it as follows:
+If you do not want or are not allowed to include Credo in the current project you can also install it as an archive:

 ```bash
 $ git clone git@github.com:rrrene/credo.git